hannahilea/hannahilea.github.io/blog/birdnet-intro/src.md

 I set up my first BirdNET-Pi installation as a gift for my dad,[^day] which necessitated testing it out my own window.
 When I packed it up to send it off, I acutely missed spying on my new sparrow friends.

-A bit later in the year, my parents requested a second installation, so that they could monitor birds on the other side of the yard(!).
+A bit later in the year, my parents requested a second installation (!), so that they could monitor birds on the other side of the yard.
 I decided to set one up for my home at the same time.
 All three are currently in use!

 [^day]: A Father's Day present---belatedly delivered in August!